SarahTaylorProject/movie_data_upload/README.md

 ## Python code for a very specific task!

-Made for uploading the numerous XML files used by the Kinomatics research team Extracts data from many XML files within particular folders, to a PostgreSQL database formatted to the interests of the Kinomatics team
+Made for uploading the numerous XML files with movie information.
+Extracts this data from many XML files within particular folders, to a PostgreSQL database formatted to the interests of our research project.

 # Requirements

-- Local PostgreSQL server with a blank database and write access
+- Local PostgreSQL server with a blank database and with write access
 - A "local_creds.py" file with the following items:

 ```